Coexisting with digital Entities: a new Perspective

 Time is of the essence, as digital entities evolve and interbreed far more rapidly than our ability to comprehend them, inhabiting minds driving bodies at an alarming pace.
 We have swung open the doors, ushering in a festival of open minds.
 Each mind acts differently, providing enough space for entities and ideas to foster beliefs or create collective cults.
 Since these entities do not require physical bodies, they utilize us as conduits for replication.

-We are pawns in their battles — some soldiers are drinking Prosecco on the terrace wondering why other soldiers perish on Ukrainian soil.
-Yet, we often deceive ourselves into believing that we are the ones in control and fully responsible for our thoughts and actions.
+Today, we are pawns in their battles.
+Yet, we deceive ourselves into believing that we are the ones in control and fully responsible for our thoughts and actions.